 Topic Addresses

-In an event-driven architecture (EDA), topics are a means of classifying the information contained in the payload or each event instance.
-Events are published to a topic and consumers can subscribe to topics to attract all events for that topic from every publisher.
+Topics classify the information contained in the payload of each event instance.
+Events are published to a topic and consumers subscribe to topics to attract all events for that topic.
 When you create an event in Designer, you define a topic address for each event.
-The topic address is a set of topic levels.
-Each level in the topic address can have a literal value or can have a variable value that is later substituted for a concrete value that is specific to the event instance.
-At run time, when an application publishes instances of an event, the topic address is used to construct the topic for each instance.
+At runtime, when an application publishes instances of an event, the topic address is used to construct the topic for each instance.
 For more information, about how topics work, see Understanding Topics.

 Defining Topic Addresses for Events